+Allow stream extraction U : Turn on to allow stream extraction.

-Allow stream extraction input, for instance, if it's a microphone or line.
-Power type : Select power type for your input.
-Apply changes : Apply your selection.
-Echo cancellation : Turn on to remove echoes during two-way communication.Separate gain controls for the different input types.
-Automatic gain control : Turn on to dynamically adapt the gain to changes in the sound.
+Input type: Select the type of input, for instance, if it's a microphone or line.

+Power type: Select power type for your input.

+Apply changes: Apply your selection.

+Echo cancellation 💛 : Turn on to remove echoes during two-way communication.

+Separate gain controls igcup : Turn on to adjust the gain separately for the different input types.

+Automatic gain control \bigcirc : Turn on to dynamically adapt the gain to changes in the sound.

 Gain: Use the slider to change the gain.
 Click the microphone icon to mute or unmute.